 In addition to this, in order to affirm the identity of the person to be identified we, as identification service providers, are obliged by law to ask certain security questions on behalf of our partner companies (providers of trust services) such as age, identity document number or the contract ID number.
 The legal basis for this is Art.
 24 Para.
 1 Subpara.
 2 (d) Sentence 1 Regulation (EU) No. 910/2014 (eIDAS regulation) in conjunction with Art.
 11, 8 German Trust Services Act (VDG).

-Within the scope of weighing up of interests (Art.
+4. Within the scope of the weighing of interests (Art.
 6 Para.
 1 (f) GDPR)

 Our legitimate interest in using your personal data could, for example, be to combat corruption or economic crime as well as, in particular, to uncover criminal or fraudulent activities aimed at you or third parties, for example in the field of money laundering.
 Such processing is not least carried out because Recital 47 of the GDPR specifically recognises prevention of fraud as a legitimate interest which is particularly worthy of protection by stating that processing of personal data to the extent absolutely necessary to prevent fraud also represents a legitimate interest on the part of the relevant data controller.
 Since our partners (e.g. credit institutes) are obliged by law to set up corresponding security systems and we work for these partners, such prevention measures correspondingly apply to us.